Boone Dam Project

 As the water flows past soil particles, it exerts a drag force that could dislodge particles and carry them into nearby void spaces where they may be transported away from the footprint of the dam.
 As the velocity of the groundwater flow increases, the ability to erode and transport soil also increases.
 If left unaddressed, continued internal erosion may lead to enlargement of the network of voids at which time a large influx of water into the voids could cause rapid acceleration of internal erosion and eventual breaching of the dam.

-A critical component of TVA’s process has been a careful evaluation of the risks associate with a dam suffering internal erosion.
+A critical component of TVA’s process was a careful evaluation of the risks associated with a dam suffering internal erosion.
 In its current state, the dam cannot be relied upon to serve the functions for which it was constructed.
 In the unlikely event of a dam failure, risks to the public would include: